 Siat Group has committed to assess all its estates using different tools and creating action plan based on the results of assessment like: High Conservation Value and High Carbon Stock Approach (based on HVC RN methodologies), Land Use Change Analysis, New Planting Procedure, GreenHouse Gas calculation (based on RSPO Methods), Social and Environmental assessment (based on RSPO and national regulation when mandatory).

 Siat is committed through its policies not to cultivate on fragile soils.
-This includes conservation areas (such as HCV, HCS, swamp, marshy and riparian areas), organic soils and high organic soils (such as Histosols), fragile and marginal soils (such as sandy soils), and slopes above 20° (to prevent soil erosion).
+This includes conservation areas (such as HCV, HCS, swamp, marshy and riparian areas), peat soils and high organic soils (such as Histosols), fragile and marginal soils (such as sandy soils), and slopes above 20° (to prevent soil erosion).

 Every year since 2014, Siat presents in a report the results of the indicators linked to Siat’s social and environmental policies.
 The consolidation of these results over time enables us to better position the Group within the context of continuous improvement and to link Group performance to the global issues raised in the United Nations’ Sustainable Development Goals (SDG).
 This report is easy to read and transparent while communicating as much as possible quantified results.